By: Maralee McKee, The Etiquette School of America

 5 Ways or 5 Million Ways to Show Your Love

 Love — there are obviously more than five ways to show it.
-If we took a Twitter poll and everyone on Twitter magically participated, we’d have 5 million or more answers.
+If we took a Twitter poll, and everyone on Twitter magically participated, we’d have more than 5 million answers.
 Some, actually a lot, of the answers wouldn’t be of much help.
 That’s because people would tell us how they like to receive love, not how those they’re trying to express their love to best understand and receive it.

 The five simple, savvy, sincere ways to show your love we’ve talked about here will work every time.
-That’s because they all have to do with an other-focused way of giving the best gift we can give someone who loves us: a portion of ourselves spoken in their language.
+That’s because they all have to do with an other-focused way of giving the best gift we can give to those who love us: a portion of ourselves spoken in their language.